supernovaBvS/Twitter_scraper_for_data_analysis/README.md

 ## GOALS
 - Use python to scrap tweets with keyword:  #ANYWORD
 - Collect tweets from ANY time interval
 - Make analysis on tweet data
+- Make a one click version (development)

 ## Workflow
 1. Communicate and consider our users requirement